-Zoos and aquariums all across the country will be closed for the foreseeable future in a bid to limit the spread of Coronavirus and #flattenthecurve., but kids and families can catch a glimpse of penguins, pandas, sharks, hippos, and otters on the dozens of free live cams that these institutions offer.
-A number of zoos and aquariums across the United States already have — or are now offering — free live cams of their various inhabitants.
-Want to see the oh-so-popular Panda live stream or be mesmerized by a Jellyfish cam?
+Zoos and aquariums all across the country remain closed due to COVID-19, but kids and families can catch a glimpse of penguins, pandas, sharks, hippos, otters and all their other favorite animals from afar thanks to the dozens of free live streams and webcams that these institutions offer.
+A number of zoos and aquariums across the United States have webcams and have recently begun offering free live streams of their various inhabitants.
+Want to see the oh-so-popular Panda live stream or be mesmerized by a Jellyfish webcam?
 In lieu of exiting the house, check out one of the dozens of live zoo cameras the internet has to offer.
-From leafcutter ants to naked mole rats, there’s a free live stream for everyone.
-These are the best zoo live cams and best aquarium live streams from institutions all over the country.
+From leafcutter ants to naked mole rats, there’s a free live stream for every animal imaginable.
+These are the best zoo webcams and aquarium live streams from institutions all over the country.

 The Best Aquarium Live Streams for Kids

 The world-renowned Aquarium of the Pacific, based in Long Beach, California, has seven different live streams to enjoy.
 The best of the bunch are the two separate penguin live cams.
 They both show footage of the same exhibit; one view above water, the other below.
 There’s also a shark lagoon webcam with several different types of sharks, including sand tiger sharks and a blacktip reef shark.
 Not to mention the jellyfish exhibit, and a tropical reef live cam at the Blue Corner Reef off the corner of Palau.
 It’s considered one of the most beautiful Coral Reefs in the world.

 The New York Aquarium